JHU-PL-Lab/www-fpse/assignments/project.md

   2. In addition to 2., write a JavaScript front-end to put a UI on your app.
 Obviously you would need to be familiar with JavaScript web programming already if you chose this.
   3. Replace the file-based persistence model with a database; see the list of libraries below for Postgres and MySql bindings for OCaml.
   4. Rather than using your own ad-hoc format for data in the file or database, make your own JSON representation and use `yojson` to convert back and forth.
-    - You probably want to do this from the beginning in fact, it will be easier.
+    - You should do this from the beginning in fact, it will be easier and more robust.

 #### 2. Async and web related
 The combination of the `Async` and `Cohttp_async` libraries allow for both web server and web client applications.
 See below for links to the libraries.